 Reaching Target 1 means that the BCT has contributed progress towards meeting CAR targets.
 However, this does not mean these NSW Landscapes are now adequately protected or that CAR targets have been met.
 The BCT will now focus on achieving Target 3, to sample a further 90 unique, inadequately-protected NSW Landscapes.

 Target 3 in the BCIS states: By 2023, diversified incomes streams will improve the financial sustainability of participating landholders relative to similar local businesses.

-As a result, more than two-thirds (68%) of the BCT’s investment in funded conservation agreements is flowing to graziers, farmers or mixed farming enterprises.
+As a result, around two-thirds (66%) of the BCT’s investment in funded conservation agreements is flowing to graziers, farmers or mixed farming enterprises.
 These farmers are being paid by the BCT to manage parts of their properties for conservation.
 The BCT has also invested in threatened grasslands in the Monaro and in high-priority koala habitat on the North Coast.